Liam-mza/Grid-Game/README.md

 All of the images used in the game were created by Kenney Studio : Link to the website : https://kenney.nl/

-Done in collaboration with Delacourt Remi for Introduction to programming course of Jamila Sam in 2018.
+Done in collaboration with Delacourt Remi for the "Introduction to programming" course of Jamila Sam in 2018.

 ENJOY THE GAME!!